YuyangXueEd/STACE/docs/architecture.md

 **Key Attributes:**
 - `iteration`: int - Iteration number
-- `hypothesis_summary`: str - Brief description of the hypothesis
+- `hypothesis_description`: str - Brief description of the hypothesis
 - `key_papers`: list[str] - Titles of most relevant papers retrieved
 - `experiment_summary`: str - What was tested and how
 - `result_summary`: str - Outcome of the experiment